cksatheesh2210/Flight-Reservation-Angular-Frontend/README.md

-Please import this project into Visula Studio Code IDE
+Please import this project into Visual Studio Code IDE

 # FlightReservation